bilalbg/York-Courses/README.md

 # York-Courses
-Getting York Courses (using the longer method)
+Getting York Courses (using the longer method).
+This was mostly done to learn how to use Python and Selenium.